 Acceptance of the prime axiom has led to the unquestioned belief that humans are simply the product of bio-chemical self-organisation, random mutations of that biological self-organisation, and the natural selection of those random mutations.
 This is the constantly repeated foundational dogma of an entire civilization, post-Christian western civilisation.

 The prime axiom is so deeply embedded in our civilisation that it must never be allowed to be challenged or questioned.
 It is the foundation stone of our modern world.
-It is the precariously tiny tip of a giant inverted philosophical, professional, moral and worldview pyramid.
+It is the precariously tiny tip of a giant philosophical, professional, moral and worldview pyramid that flows out into everyday society.

 But the prime axiom is actually wrong!